wp-plugins/fareharbor/readme.txt

 * `items`: IDs of the items that should be included in the calendar.
 Optional, if no items are provided a calendar of all your items will be displayed.
 * `lightframe`: Use “yes” or “no” to enable or disable the on-site Lightframe booking.
 Optional, is yes by default.
 * `asn`: Your company’s shortname if you are using the ASN network.
 (If used, shortname should be the name of your partner company.)
 Optional.
-* `ref`: The voucher number that should be set for ASN bookings.
+* `asn_ref`: The voucher number that should be set for ASN bookings.
+Optional.
+* `ref`: The online booking reference that should be set for bookings.
 Optional.

 == Installation ==